Kim Kardashian’s White House Prison-Reform Meeting Is Weird, But Don’t Blame Her

 Kardashian West confirmed earlier this month that she’d had several phone calls with Trump’s son-in-law/adviser about Johnson’s case.
 (She’s also involved in the effort to free Cyntoia Brown, a woman sentenced to 60 years for killing a man who she says was soliciting her for sex at 16 after she was forced into prostitution.)

-While Kardashian West is already drawing flak on social media for both working with the Trump administration and not being a prison reform expert, she explained her stance in an interview with Mic several weeks ago.
+While Kardashian West is already drawing flak on social media for both working with the Trump administration and not being a prison-reform expert, she explained her stance in an interview with Mic several weeks ago.
 When asked about accusations that she’s legitimizing Trump’s broader policies, she suggested she’s willing to put her other gripes with Trump aside to help Johnson.

-“I’m just focused on criminal justice reform and helping one person at a time.
+“I’m just focused on criminal-justice reform and helping one person at a time.
 And so far, the White House has been really receptive to my calls, and I’m grateful for that,” she said.
 “And I’m not going to stop that because people personally don’t like Trump.”

 Is Kim betraying the Resistance by (presumably) giving Trump a photo op and some good press?
 Maybe, but seems strange to criticize her for trying to put her celebrity to good use, rather than focusing on the Trump administration’s contradictory approach to the issue.

 Inspired by his father’s stint in the federal prison system, Kushner has made prison reform one of his pet causes (along with peace in the Middle East).
-A Kushner-inspired bipartisan prison reform bill, the First Step Act, was recently passed by the House, but it faces an uncertain future in the Senate, with some Republicans saying it’s too generous, and Democrats arguing it does not go far enough.
+A Kushner-inspired bipartisan prison-reform bill, the First Step Act, was recently passed by the House, but it faces an uncertain future in the Senate, with some Republicans saying it’s too generous, and Democrats arguing it does not go far enough.

 At the tail end of the Obama administration, sentencing reform seemed like the rare issue that could bring the two parties together, but following Trump’s “law and order” campaign, Republican interest in addressing the reason why so many people end up serving long prison terms has dwindled.
 Now Kushner and Republicans aligned with him on prison reform argue that incremental changes are all that’s possible right now, and Democrats are hypocrites for not welcoming the legislation (which they think is inadequate, and could even make some problems worse).